p4lang/p4c/docs/simple_switch.md

     // `clone_ingress_pkt_to_egress` primitive action in a P4_14
     // program, during ingress processing.

-    Make a clone of the packet destined for the egress_port configured in the clone (aka mirror) session id number that was given when the last clone primitive action was called.
+    Create zero or more clones of the packet.
+The cloned packet(s) will be enqueued in the packet buffer, destined for the egress port(s) configured in the clone session whose numeric id was given as the value of the `session` parameter when the last clone primitive action was called.

+    Each cloned packet will later perform egress processing, independently from whatever the original packet does next, and if multiple cloned packets are created via the same clone operation, independently from each other.

-    The packet contents will be the same as when it most recently began the ingress processing, where the clone operation was performed, without any modifications that may have been made during the execution of that ingress code.
+    The contents of the cloned packet(s) will be the same as the packet when it most recently began ingress processing, where the clone operation was performed, without any modifications that may have been made during the execution of that ingress code.
 (That may not be the packet as originally received by the switch, if the packet reached this occurrence of ingress processing via a recirculate operation, for example.)

     If it was a clone3 (P4_16) or clone_ingress_pkt_to_egress (P4_14)
     action, also preserve the final ingress values of the metadata fields specified in the field list argument, except assign instance_type a value of PKT_INSTANCE_TYPE_INGRESS_CLONE.

+    Each cloned packet will be processed by your parser code again.
+    In many cases this will result in exactly the same headers being parsed as when the packet was most recently parsed, but if your parser code uses the value of standard_metadata.instance_type to affect its behavior, it could be different.

-    The cloned packet will continue processing at the beginning of your egress code.
+    After this parsing is done, each clone will continue processing at the beginning of your egress code.
     // fall through to code below
 }
 if (digest to generate) {